Suggestions for the top ten gardening tasks to improve your garden this month. Just choose a couple per week & it’s

-It’s the height of summer and the garden is bursting at the seams with beautiful blooms, wild flowers and wildlife.
+It’s the height of summer and the garden is bursting at the seams with beautiful blooms, wild flowers and wild creatures.

 August brings heat and drought to the garden.
 How will the plants and animals handle the hot weather?

 There is a hint of autumn in the air with sun filled misty mornings, ripe seeds to collect and fruit laden branches.